EU, Canada agree start of free trade agreement

 "Meeting at the G20 in Hamburg, reconfirming our joint commitment to the rules-based international trading system, we agreed to set the date of 21 September 2017 to start the provisional application of the agreement, thus allowing for all the necessary implementing measures to be taken before that date," European Commission President Jean-Claude Juncker and Canadian Prime Minister Justin Trudeau said in a statement.

-"It is by opening up to each other, by working closely with those who share the same values that we will shape and harness globalisation," the joint declaration said.
+"It is by opening up to each other, by working closely with those who share the same values that we will shape and harness globalization," the joint declaration said.

 The agreement will enter definitively into force once all 28 EU member states and parliaments ratify it.